How to make Tiramisù – Italy’s favorite dessert

 ladyfinger (savoiardi) biscuits

-The first thing to do is to make coffee, a strong espresso!
+The first thing to do is to make coffee, a strong espresso (we always use a moka coffee maker)!
 When it’s ready, place it in a bowl and let it cool.
 Separate the egg yolks from the egg whites in 2 separate bowls.
 We will only be using the egg yolks.
 Set aside.

 Now let’s pasteurize the eggs yolks.
 Put the sugar and water in a pan and place over medium fire.
 It will gradually turn into a transparent syrup.
 Using a cooking thermometer, check the syrup temperature.
 When it reaches 121°C/250°F, the syrup is ready.
 Be careful because it’s very hot!